DigitalPublishingToolkit/Money-Lab-Reader/docs/3_1-Golumbia.md

-domain-specific knowledge translates into universal knowledge (‘guys [who] are really good at what they do, and [who] think that makes them an expert at everything’[^25]); that all problems are engineering problems and that unsolved problems simply indicate that nobody so smart as they are has come along to solve those problems; that domain-specific knowledge is a kind of ‘elitism’ meant to keep out true experts like them.[^26] It’s also a story about the permeability of
+domain-specific knowledge translates into universal knowledge (‘guys [who] are really good at what they do, and [who] think that makes them an expert at everything’[^25]); that all problems are engineering problems and that unsolved problems simply indicate that nobody as smart as they are has come along to solve those problems; that domain-specific knowledge is a kind of ‘elitism’ meant to keep out true experts like them.[^26] It’s also a story about the permeability of